 12. Limit Distracting Ads

-Similar to avoiding popups, distracting ads should be avoided as well.
+Similar to avoiding interstitials and popups, distracting ads should be avoided as well.

 A call-to-action (CTA) should be clearly visible on a website.